New Orleans Botanical Garden: Art

 Much of the art throughout the City Park Botanical Garden is the work of Mexican-born artist and sculptor Enrique Alferez (1901–1999).
 Ten of the Twelve sculptures in the Botanical Gardens are pieces originally sculpted by Alferez.
 The oldest of these pieces were created in 1932 when he created 5 of the original sculptures for the Gardens.
 He continued to construct pieces for the City Park Botanical Gardens throughout his life, his latest addition coming in 1998.
 He has quite a broad range of pieces throughout the garden, ranging from a large lifelike reclining nude statue, to a simple, but functional sundial located in the center of the park.

 Most of the pieces he created in the garden are either cast concrete, carved limestone, or bronze.
 These were all popular Art Deco styles of sculpting, and even the pieces he created long past the Art Deco era were modeled in this style.
 Alferez also has many sculptures located throughout the city of New Orleans, including a local landmark at the Lakeside Airport.
 The remaining two pieces on the garden grounds were created by Rose Marie Huth in 1942, and Jean Seidenberg in 1962.
 The more significant of these two pieces is the sculpture by Rose Marie Huth, located near the center of the gardens at the end of the water lily pond.
 It is a truly remarkable sculpture of a woman riding on top of a large fish, seemingly coasting across the water.
 This is one of the centerpieces of the Botanical Gardens.

 Flowers of the Botanical Gardens

-As you walk through the entrance to the botanical gardens, the Pavilion of the Two Sisters is the first site to be seen.
+Past the entrance to the botanical gardens, the Pavilion of the Two Sisters is the first site.
 Along the sides of the well-kept grassy runway are rows of luscious green plants with small, delicate flowers hanging from their branches.
 These tiny flowers are just the beginning of the over 2,000 different plants from all across the world that cover the 12 acre garden.